Misterio77/nix-starter-configs/README.md

 ## The repo

 - [Install git](https://nixos.wiki/wiki/git)
-- Clone this repo to somewhere acessible (somewhere in your home directory is good enough)
+- Hit "Use this template" on this repo (or clone this down and push to any another git remote)

 - Add stuff you currently have on `/etc/nixos/` to `nixos` (usually `configuration.nix` and `hardware-configuration.nix`, when you're starting